 Aim: To provide an understanding of aspects of psychology especially relevant to design practice.
 Lectures and seminars are conducted on relevant examples and case studies to develop insights into:

-- a) the fundamentals of human perception; - b) non verbal communication; - c) human behaviours in small scale environments such as workplaces, and - human behaviour in large scale environments such as towns.
+- a) the fundamentals of human perception; - b) non verbal communication; - c) human behaviour in small scale environments such as workplaces, and domestic situations. - d) human behaviour in large scale environments such as towns and cities.

 82902 SOCIOLOGY OF DESIGN